Brightspace/bmx/README.md

 BMX grants you API access to your AWS accounts, based on Okta credentials that you already own.
 It uses your Okta identity to create short-term AWS STS tokens, instead of needing long-term IAM access keys.
 BMX manages your STS tokens with five commands:

 1. `bmx aws` wraps the AWS CLI, calling the CLI on your behalf and updating tokens as necessary.
 Example: `bmx aws cloudformation describe-stacks`.
 1. `bmx print` writes your short-term tokens to `stdout` as AWS environment variables.
 You can execute `bmx print`'s output to make the environment variables available to your shell.
-Example: `bmx print`.
 1. `bmx write` writes your short-term tokens to `~/.aws/credentials`.
-Example: `bmx write`.
 1. `bmx renew` requests a new token with a one-hour TTL.
-Example: `bmx renew`.
 1. `bmx remove` forgets a token.
-Example `bmx remove`.

 BMX prints detailed usage information when you run `bmx -h` or `bmx <cmd> -h`.